tiagoprn/pydo/DEV-DIARY.md

 - [-] API Layer
     - [-] Implement remaining endpoints:
         - [-] task
-            - [-] get
-                - [-] all
-                    - [ ] implement pagination on the API layer (customizable on .env; 3 per page for testing purposes)
-                - [ ] Explain the decision to not use a serializer to return tasks, and the "manual pagination" also
             - [ ] post
                 - [ ] A user_uuid can create a task for other user_uuid (add a test).
                       If the user_uuid is not informed, create for himself.